 1. The Large market opportunity

 The UK games market is large and growing.
-Games trade body Ukie reported that the value of the UK consumer games market reached a record £4.33bn in 2016, up +1.2% from 2015 figures.
+Games trade body Ukie reported that the value of the UK consumer games market reached a record £4.33bn in 2016, up +1.2 per cent from 2015 figures.

-The results showed positive growth for the games and interactive entertainment economy, including an +11.1 per cent increase in digital console and PC games sales and an impressive +16.9 per cent rise in UK mobile games revenue to £995m.
+The results included an +11.1 per cent increase in digital console and PC games sales and a +16.9 per cent rise in UK mobile games revenue to £995m.
 According to Newzoo, the industry consultancy, there are 36.4m game players in the UK, 61 per cent of whom spend money with an average annual spend of $160 per player.

-2. It is An attracTive base for investment and R&D
+2. It is an attractive base for talent & investment

-The UK's technology sector was the top European destination for investment in 2016, according to London & Partners.
+The UK was the top European destination for tech investment in 2016, attracting more than £6.7bn of investment, according to London & Partners.
 Between Q1 in 2011 and Q3 in 2016, the UK gaming sector saw 44 capital investments (source: Slush, Nov 2016).

-The UK also invests in games talent.
+The UK is a hub for games talent.
 The UK has been ranked as the world's third best country for its ability to attract, retain, train and educate skilled workers, according to the Global Talent Competitiveness Index, published by INSEAD in 2017.
-In particular, London is recognised as the leading European hub for virtual reality, augmented reality and artificial intelligence (source: Slush).
+London is seen as the leading European capital for virtual reality, augmented reality and artificial intelligence (source: Slush).
 British universities also offered an estimated 215 undergraduate and 40 masters video games courses in 2014, according to Ukie.

 Below, watch Jo Twist, CEO of Ukie, talk about the importance of the UK's games sector and investing in the next generation of UK games developers.